Confederate States Navy: Ships

+In May 1861, Confederate Congress appropriated $2,000,000 to either construct or purchase ironclad vessels in England.
+The Confederacy intended to use the European ironclads to break the Union blockade.
+Aside from those built in Europe, the Confederacy also manufactured their own vessels.
+Despite a lack of materials (especially iron and engines) and shipbuilding facilities, the Confederacy was able to construct at least twenty ironclads that were commissioned and put into operation during the war.

 One of the more well-known ships was the CSS Virginia, formerly the sloop-of-war USS Merrimack (1855).
 In 1862, after being converted to an ironclad ram, she fought USS Monitor in the Battle of Hampton Roads, an event that came to symbolize the end of the dominance of large wooden sailing warships and the beginning of the age of steam and the ironclad warship.

 The Confederates also constructed submarines, among the few that existed after the early Turtle of the American Revolutionary War.
 Of those the Pioneer and the Bayou St. John submarine never saw action.
 However, Hunley, built in Mobile as a privateer by Horace Hunley, later came under the control of the Confederate Army at Charleston, SC, but was manned partly by a C. S. Navy crew; she became the first submarine to sink a ship in a wartime engagement.

 The Hunley later sank the sloop-of-war USS Housatonic, resulting from the large blastwave that traveled from its exploding spar torpedo's 500-pound black powder charge, during the sinking of USS Housatonic.Official records of the Union and Confederate Navies in the War of the Rebellion, Series I, Vol. 15, p.
 337. The sinking of the Housatonic became the first successful submarine attack in history.